 To test the updated language configuration file, follow these steps:

-- Set up an installation having both Enfold and WPML activated.
-Activate the String Translation, Translation Management, and Media Translation add-ons.
+- Set up an installation with both Enfold and WPML activated.
+Activate the String Translation and Media Translation add-ons.

-- You will need to override the remote language configuration file with the updated one.
-To do this, navigate to WPML -> Translation Management page, and click the Custom XML Configuration tab.
-Copy the content of your updated language configuration file to the editor, and click Save.
+- You need to override the remote language configuration file with the updated one.
+To do this, navigate to WPML → Settings page and click the Custom XML Configuration tab.
+Copy the content of your updated language configuration file to the editor and click Save.

 - Create a new page, and add the new module(s) to it.
-In case you updated some attributes for existing modules, add these to the page as well.
+If you updated some attributes for existing modules, add these to the page as well.
 In this example, we will assume that the Button module was newly added to the Avia Layout Builder.
-Add it to the page, and Publish.
+Add it to the page and Publish.

 - Click on the plus icon to translate the page.
-This will take you to the Translation Editor screen.
+This takes you to the Advanced Translation Editor screen.

-- Ensure that the module textual elements are displayed on the Translation Editor screen.
+- Ensure that the module’s text is displayed in the Advanced Translation Editor.

 - Check the translated page on the front-end.

 The translated page shows all the translated strings, implying that the updated language configuration file is working properly.
-In case you are encountering any issues, please contact our compatibility development team.
+If you are encountering any issues, please contact our compatibility development team.
 They will be happy to check issues related to the language configuration file.

 Once done with the tests, please submit a merge request to our repository.
-Our compatibility developers will receive your requests and review it.
+Our compatibility developers will receive your request and review it.